lun0522/Notes/Algorithms/Solve-Max-First-Problems.md

 1. We have enough kinds of tasks, and there is no need to insert "idle" states => `ret += n`
 2. We don't have enough kinds of tasks, but we will insert "idle" states to fill a period => `ret += n`
-3. We don't have enough kinds of tasks, and after this batch of tasks are done, there is no more tasks to do, and thus no need to insert "idle" states => `ret += len(todo)`
+3. We don't have enough kinds of tasks, and after this batch of tasks are done, there is no more tasks to do (*i.e.* `heap` becomes empty), and thus no need to insert "idle" states => `ret += previous length of heap`

 ### 774. Minimize Max Distance to Gas Station